 Know the Condition of an Asset

 Knowing the condition of machinery and equipment helps determine how an asset is performing, when it needs repairing, and when it will most likely fail.
 All of which are key to building a maintenance plan unique to each asset.

 Know the Total Cost of Ownership

-An asset’s total cost of ownership (TCO) is calculated by subtracting the salvage/remaining value by the total cost of purchase and operation.
-When determining TCO, you should consider factors such as:
+An asset’s total cost of ownership (TCO) is calculated by subtracting the salvage/remaining value from the total cost of purchase and operation.
+When determining TCO, consider:

 - Purchase price

 - Spare parts